Midland District, Upper Canada: Historical evolution

 The District was renamed as "Midland District" in 1792, and its jail and courthouse were established in Kingston.

 At the beginning of 1800, Lennox and Addington were combined to form the incorporated counties of Lennox and Addington, and the islands comprising Ontario were divided between Frontenac and Lennox and Addington.
 The general boundaries of the District were also altered so that it comprised:

+In 1829, Hugh Macdonald (the father of future first Canadian Prime Minister John A. Macdonald, who at the time would have been ~14 years old) was appointed magistrate for the Midland District.